 - If it says 'No Animal Project', we do not have you enrolled in a market or breeding project.

 - Call the Extension Office or contact your Club Leader for more information.

 - Failure to keep up on your annual Animal Quality Assurance certification will mean you cannot show or sell your animal at the Fair.

 - Trainings will be held:

-- If you can't make these times, you have three other options:
+- You have three other options:

 - Contact a neighboring county and attend one of their trainings

 - Complete a training online for $12 with the Youth for the Quality Care of Animals (YQCA) Provide the certificate to the Extension Office.